Niger junta says it will prosecute ousted president for treason | Law-Order

 U.S., French, German and Italian troops are stationed in Niger, in a region where local affiliates of al Qaeda and Islamic State have killed thousands and displaced millions.
 Meanwhile, Russian influence has grown as insecurity increases, democracy erodes, and leaders seek new partners to restore order.

 Western powers fear Russia's clout could increase if the junta in Niger follows Mali and Burkina Faso, which ejected the troops of former colonial power France after coups.
-(Additional reporting by Felix Onuah in Abuja and Simon Lewis in Washington; Writing by Anait Miridzhanian, Alessandra Prentice, Estelle Shirbon and Nellie Peyton; Editing by Alexander Winning, Lincoln Feast, Angus MacSwan and Alison Williams)
+(Additional reporting by Felix Onuah in Abuja and Simon Lewis in Washington; Writing by Anait Miridzhanian, Alessandra Prentice, Estelle Shirbon and Nellie Peyton; Editing by Alexander Winning, Lincoln Feast, Angus MacSwan, Alison Williams and Sonali Paul)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)